GenericMappingTools/gmt/README.md

 discussion only considers UNIX/Linux/OS X installations.
 Windows users who which to build GMT from the sources refer to README.WIN32.

-## A reminder

-If you think it is appropriate, you may consider paying us back by including our latest EOS article (Wessel, P., W. H. F. Smith, R. Scharroo, J. F. Luis, and F. Wobbe (2013), Generic Mapping Tools: Improved version released, Eos Trans.
-AGU, 94(45), 409-410, doi:10.1002/2013EO450001) in the reference list of your future publications that will benefit from the availability of GMT.

 ## Note to package maintainers

 Package maintainers note packaging recommendations at